 Some companies follow these mandates while others are opting to take additional precautions to protect both you, the traveler and their staff.
 During this time, I recommend getting a room with a balcony or outdoor area to ensure your comfort, and personal space is always an option.
 Private tours are a great way to ensure your safety.
 Alternatively, check with your travel designer regarding small group tour protocols and numbers.

 5. Operational days and hours may have changed.

 Like all of our vacations, my trip felt too short.
-I was gone for 5 days and when I arrived home, I arranged for a COVID-19 test which was administered 3 days later.
+I was gone for five days, and when I arrived home, I arranged for a COVID-19 test which was administered three days later.
 I am happy to report that I am feeling well and have received a negative result.